 Coconut oil binds better with the cannabinoids in cannabis oil, thanks to its quality saturated fats (more than 80%).
 It is also able to hold more cannabinoids after extraction than other carrier oils or methods.
 When blended with cannabis oil, coconut oil can help ease pain, inflammation, cancer and improves memory.
 It immediately boosts the immune system, increasing metabolism and protecting the heart from disease.

-When someone takes tetrahydrocannabinol (THC)-infused coconut oil orally, it is metabolised by the liver and gives the user an immediate high.
+When someone takes tetrahydrocannabinol (THC)-infused coconut oil orally, the liver metabolizes it, giving the user an immediate high.
 So, you can cure a medical condition, improve your health and feel a little euphotic at the same time!
 Coconut oil is used immediately by the body, so is not stored as fat on your waistline.
 You feel energetic and healthy.
 In the case of non-psychoactive cannabidiol (CBD), this would mean instant relief from the illness that you are taking it for.

 Other Methods of Extraction

-A cannabis oil extraction is a blend of concentrated cannabis oils for use in medication – packed with healing cannabinoids.
+A cannabis oil extraction is a blend of concentrated cannabis oils for use in medication.
+It is packed with healing cannabinoids.
 The two most common, and most powerful, cannabinoids are CBD and THC.
-If the extraction method is good, these cannabinoids will occur in quality and quantity, unchanged and ready to boost health.
+If the extraction method is good, these cannabinoids will occur in quality and quantity.
+They will remain unchanged and be ready to boost health.
 Specific extractors are used to separate the oils from the flowers and leaves of the cannabis plant.

 Using Solvents to Remove Oils

-Solvents are often used in order to melt resin glands known as trichomes.
-These trichomes are lipids which are fats which cannot be taken out with water.
-So, manufacturers use butane, carbon dioxide (CO2) and alcohol to remove the oils in a concentrated form.
+People often use solvents to melt resin glands known as trichomes.
+These trichomes are lipids, or fats which cannot be taken out with water.
+Manufacturers therefore use butane, carbon dioxide (CO2) and alcohol to remove the oils in a concentrated form.

 Butane Extraction Makes Butane Hash Oil (BHO)

-Using butane to extract cannabis oil from the cannabis plant is just plain dangerous.
+When people use butane to extract cannabis oil from the cannabis plant, is just plain dangerous.
 This gas comes from petroleum and is used in aerosol sprays and as fuel for cigarette lighters.
 When someone tries to make a cannabis concentrate at home using butane, they could blow their entire home up!

-The problem is that butane hash oil (BHO) is very popular and is packed with THC, therefore packs a punch when consumed.
+The problem is that butane hash oil (BHO) is very popular and is packed with THC.
+It therefore packs a punch when consumed.
 Butane hash oil lovers say that the numerous terpenes found in the end product boost the taste and aroma of their oil.

-There is a big problem though: BHO often contains remnants of the solvents which lead to lung irritation and can pollute the body.
-Professionally extracted BHO is better than homemade varieties which still contain residues bad for the health.
-BHO is not a very environmentally-friendly product which does it no good in the marketing arena these days.
+There is a big problem though: BHO often contains remnants of the solvents.
+This can lead to lung irritation and can pollute the body.
+Professionally extracted BHO is better than homemade varieties, which still contain residues bad for the health.
+BHO is not a very environmentally-friendly product, which does it no good in the marketing arena these days.

 Carbon Dioxide (CO2) Extraction Makes a Honey-Type Oil

-Using CO2 to extract popular cannabis oils from the cannabis plant takes its toll on the plant.
-This technology needs high pressure which strips the plant of everything, even the important terpenes which add flavour to the final product.
+CO2 can extract popular cannabis oils from the cannabis plant but this negatively affects the plant.
+This technology needs high pressure, stripping the plant of all its goodness.
+This includes the important terpenes which add flavour to the final product.
 These terpenes give each oil its unique aroma and taste.

-CO2 oils are usually stronger in humulene and limonene terpenes which give the oil a citrusy aroma, but BHO oils have many terpenes so are known for their fragrances and tastes.
-Terpenes also add quality to the medicinal effects of the cannabinoids, which is vital if the oil is being used for health reasons.
+CO2 oils are usually stronger in humulene and limonene terpenes which give the oil a citrusy aroma.
+But BHO oils have many terpenes so are known for their fragrances and tastes.
+Terpenes also add quality to the medicinal effects of the cannabinoids.
+This is vital if the oil is being used for health reasons.

 Coconut Oil is Better than BHO and CO2 Extractions

-BHO is used for dabbing but recent studies have found that it contains a very high level of cannabinoids.
+BHO is used for dabbing, but recent studies have found that it contains a very high level of cannabinoids.
 This can be overwhelming for the user, especially if it is mainly psychoactive THC.
-Deaths have been recorded where people died in explosions while making BHO at home – it is dangerous.
+People have died in explosions while making BHO at home – it is dangerous.
 It can also be toxic and damaging to the body.

-Having said that, coconut oil still wins first prize – an organic, natural oil that is safe for the body and environment, boosting the immune system at the same time!
-And it retains more cannabinoids for longer, side stepping the liver for rapid assimilation by the body’s cells and tissues!
+Having said that, coconut oil still wins first prize.
+It is an organic, natural oil that is safe for the body and environment.
+And it boosts the immune system at the same time!
+Coconut oil also retains more cannabinoids for longer, side-stepping the liver for rapid assimilation by the body’s cells and tissues!
 Cannabis Therapy understands the benefits of coconut oil extraction method for cannabis oil.